What’s Happening This Week

 - Use a Venn diagram to compare the ancient Olympic Games to the modern Olympic Games.

-- Wenlock and Mandeville are the mascots for the 2012 Summer Olympics.
+- Vinicius is the mascot for the 2016 Summer Olympics.
 Create your own mascot for the Olympic Games and write about why you created your mascot and what it represents.

 Celebrate the peace surrounding the Olympic Games!